pivotal-cf/docs-pks/azure-index.hbs.md

 iaas: Azure
 ---

-The topics below describe the procedures to follow to install VMware Tanzu Kubernetes Grid Integrated Edition on Microsoft Azure.
+The topics below describe the procedures to follow to install {{  vars.product_full }} on Microsoft Azure.

 ## Install Tanzu Kubernetes Grid Integrated Edition on Azure